dpla-attic/Metadata-Analysis-Workshop/Metadata_Harvest.md

   Installing setuptools, pip, wheel...done.
 ```

-You should only have to do the above once (you're done for the rest of this workshop), whereas the follow should be redone when you run the scripts or need to capture updates.
+You should only have to do the above once (you're done for the rest of this workshop), whereas the following should be redone whenever you run the scripts or need to capture updates.

 ### Step 2: Activate the Python Virtual Environment & Install Script Requirements